Will there still be a choice to get Suboxone Films and Tablets after Sublocade comes out?

 I am certain that there will be no change initially when Sublocade is released in March.
 It will take time for doctors and treatment facilities to become accustomed to the procedure of getting the shot and giving it to patients.
 There will be a lot of details to work out, including cost and insurance coverage.
+Interestingly, some Suboxone doctors are already providing Sublocade treatment to their patients and getting excellent results.
 Also, when it comes to a long acting injectable, it will be preferable to start with a short acting medicine to ensure that there are no serious side effects.
 Yet, long term, it is possible that Sublocade will encourage limits on the films and tablets.

 The current state of Suboxone treatment

 Suboxone and other forms of buprenorphine are a safe and effective medical treatment for opioid dependence.
 Lives are being saved from the deadly risk of overdose due to heroin, fentanyl and carfentanyl.
 However, not everyone agrees.
 In some U.S. states, there is a feeling that Suboxone clinics are the new pill mills and a new source of addiction.
 They are concerned about rogue doctors treating addiction.
 This is unfortunate.
 Limits are already in place in some states and will likely become even more strict.

 Injectable Medical leashes